-Communication diagram (called collaboration diagram in UML 1.x) is an interaction diagram which shows interactions between objects and/or parts (represented as lifelines) using sequenced messages in a free-form arrangement.
+Communication diagram (called collaboration diagram in UML 1.x) is a kind of UML interaction diagram which shows interactions between objects and/or parts (represented as lifelines) using sequenced messages in a free-form arrangement.

-Communication diagram corresponds (could be converted to/from or replaced by) to simple sequence diagram without structuring mechanisms such as Interaction Uses and Combined Fragments.
+Communication diagram corresponds (i.e. could be converted to/from or replaced by) to a simple sequence diagram without structuring mechanisms such as interaction uses and combined fragments.
 It is also assumed that message overtaking (i.e., the order of the receptions are different from the order of sending of a given set of messages) will not take place or is irrelevant.

 Communication diagrams could be shown within a rectangular frame with the name in a compartment in the upper left corner.

 There is no specific long form name for communication diagrams heading types.
 The long form name interaction (used for interaction diagrams in general) could be used.

 There is also no specific short form name for communication diagrams.
 Short form name sd (which is used for interaction diagrams in general) could be used.
 This sd is bit confusing as it looks like abbreviation of sequence diagram.